bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 })
 ```

 This is equivalent in functionality to `..Default::default()`, it's just more compressed.
 And you can still use the longer form if you prefer.
-The `default()` function is included in Bevy's prelude by default, so you don't need to manually import it.
+The `default()` function is included in Bevy's prelude, so you don't need to manually import it.
 Ergonomics for the win!

 ## Query::many